 - Plywood also tends to rot and will need replacing.

-- It is hard to clean plywood that doesn’t have a liner on top.
+- It is hard to clean plywood with no liner on top.

 - Holds moisture that can lead to mold.